rjseymour66/rjseymour66.github.io/content/networking/book/security.md

 The groups are cumulative: IG2 includes everything in IG1, and IG3 includes everything in IG2.

-CIS also publishes *CIS Benchmarks*: prescriptive configuration guides for specific operating systems, cloud platforms, network devices, and server software.
-Each benchmark maps its recommendations to the CIS Controls and provides step-by-step hardening instructions for that product.
-Benchmarks are available for Linux distributions, Windows, macOS, AWS, Azure, Kubernetes, Cisco devices, and more than 100 other products.
-Download them free at [cisecurity.org/cis-benchmarks](https://www.cisecurity.org/cis-benchmarks).

 | #   | Control                                                | What it covers                                                                             |
 | --- | ------------------------------------------------------ | ------------------------------------------------------------------------------------------ |
 | 1   | Inventory and control of enterprise assets             | Track all hardware connected to the network.
 You can't protect what you don't know exists. |